melissadu/melissadu.github.io/_posts/2020-04-29-effective-twitter.md

 3. In Tweetdeck, add the lists you've created in Step 1 as your default view instead of the timeline.

 4. _Optional:_ Generously block and un-block keywords.
 I jump back and forth between how I feel on this one.
 Sometimes I think the "mute keywords" feature will lead to a dystopian future in which everyone builds their own social-media echo chambers and only read tweets that are in line with their own beliefs.
 Other times I think the muting feature is great because then you don't have to get annoyed by seeing the 100th tweet about something you've already read ad nauseum about.

-### Conclusion

-That's it.
-I'd love to hear if you agree or disagree with me about how to use Twitter.
-I'd love it even more if you have suggestions about how to further improve my Twitter experience.